 LICENSES, REGISTRATIONS AND CERTIFICATIONS

-3. Employees classified in the Refrigeration Mechanic option may be assigned duties which require the disposing or servicing of air-conditioning and refrigeration equipment.
-Employees assigned such duties will be required to possess technician certification from an approved Environmental Protection Agency certifying organization as required by Section 608 of the Clean Air Act.
+4. Employees in this classification may be assigned duties which require the disposing or servicing of air-conditioning and refrigeration equipment.
+Employees assigned such duties will be required to possess technician certification from an approved Environmental Protection Agency certifying organization as required by Section 608 of the Federal Clean Air Act.

 U.S. Citizenship or Resident Alien status